Your pathway to Australia's #1 University

 The ANU College Foundation Studies has been designed to provide students with the appropriate academic preparation for their intended ANU degree program.
-Upon completion (current success rate of 98%), and subject to meeting ANU entry requirements, acceptance into the student’s chosen undergraduate degree program is guaranteed.
+Upon completion, and subject to meeting ANU entry requirements, acceptance into the student’s chosen undergraduate degree program is guaranteed.

 Standard Foundation Studies

-- complete a total of 20 courses over four terms (5 per term)
+- complete a total of 20 courses (5 per term)

 - 12 compulsory courses are selected from the English (core skills and applied), plus Mathematics or Research skills areas

 8 discipline electives (science, engineering and computer science; business and economics; arts, law and social sciences).

 Subjects: 5 subjects completed each term - 20 in total.

 Under the Rapid Foundation program, students will cover a select set of courses over a more condensed period of time.
 This pathway provides students with the opportunity to add an additional elective to their studies and complete the program over three terms rather than the four terms of the Standard Program.